mwaylabs/generator-m-ionic/docs/ecosystems/apiomat.md

 <!-- ... -->
 ```

-And last but not least, make the UI look nice and well-balanced with these few lines of SASS:
+And last but not least, make the UI look nice and well-balanced with these few lines of Sass:

 `app/main/styles/main.scss`